 a DETC accredited institution?

 - Offered on a 24/7 basis.
-This allows service members
+This allows employees

 the opportunity to earn a college degree at night,

-weekends, etc. This is especially attractive to military
+weekends, etc. This is especially attractive to shift

 - A large variety of training courses and programs